 - 1/4 cup ketchup

 - 1/4 cup honey

 - 3/4 cup crispy chow mein noodles

 - Place chicken in a 3-qt. slow cooker.
 In a small bowl, whisk soy sauce, ketchup, honey, ginger and oil; stir in onion.
 Pour over chicken.
-Cook, covered, on low 3-4 hours or until chicken is tender.
+Cook, covered, on low until chicken is tender, 3-4 hours.
 Remove chicken; shred with two forks and refrigerate until assembly.

 - Meanwhile, in a small bowl, mix cornstarch and water until smooth; gradually stir into honey mixture.
-Cook, covered, on high 20-30 minutes or until sauce is thickened.
+Cook, covered, on high until sauce is thickened, 20-30 minutes.
 Toss chicken with 3/4 cup sauce; reserve remaining sauce for serving.

 - Fill a large shallow dish partway with water.
 Dip a rice paper wrapper into water just until pliable, about 45 seconds (do not soften completely); allow excess water to drip off.

-Originally published as Asian Wraps in Taste of Home Everyday Slow Cooker & One Dish Recipes Annual 2017, p80
+Originally published as Asian Wraps in Taste of Home Everyday Slow Cooker & One Dish Recipes 2017